 - Trust in God.
 (He has the answers for all of life’s problems!)

 In the Bible, we can find beautiful stories about how God healed people from their diseases.
 Sometimes God asked the people to show their faith in Him by using water.
 Here is one of those stories: you can read the story here (2 Kings 5)

-When we are sick, like Naaman in the Bible story in 2 Kings 5, we often want quick miraculous healing.
+When we are sick, like Naaman in the Bible story recorded in 2 Kings 5, we often want a very quick miraculous healing.
 But many times, God chooses to work in another way – through simple natural remedies, that may appear slow but always so thorough and complete.

 By taking care of our bodies, and making a wise use of Heaven’s remedies, we too may experience the blessings of very good health.